msevon/commodore64_basic/readme.md

 ### number_guessing.bas
 A simple number guessing game.
 The computer picks a random number between 1 and 10, and the player tries to guess it.
 The program provides feedback and allows multiple attempts until the correct number is guessed.

+### salon_joki_boatrace.bas
+A boat racing game with multiple stages.
+Navigate through obstacles on the river using Z and M keys to move left and right.
+The game has 10 stages with increasing difficulty, and your score increases with each stage completed.